 The Maldives is an archipelago of numerous small islands located in the Indian Ocean in an equatorial position to the southwest of India.
-Hailed as an idyllic tropical haven this secluded island formation has in recent years established a reputation as a delightful holiday location attracting leisure travellers from many parts of the world.
+Hailed as an idyllic tropical haven this secluded island formation has in recent years established a reputation as a delightful holiday location with a multitude of Maldives holiday resorts, attracting leisure travellers from many parts of the world.
 Our Maldives guide below will help you get a better understanding of this popular South Asian destination.

 The largest city and the capital of the Maldives, Malé is situated on North Malé atoll.
 This particular islet also has the distinction of formerly having been the location of the palace of the rulers of the Maldives, and was known as the King’s Island.